Hiker Shuttle Service

 Bear Creek Spire

-BOOK NOW Dates Overview Itinerary Resources As ascent of Bear Creek Spire provides one of the finest views in the central Sierra from start to finish.
+BOOK NOW 2026 Dates Overview Itinerary Resources As ascent of Bear Creek Spire provides one of the finest views in the central Sierra from start to finish.
 The Northeast Ridge offers fourth-class climbing, with a spectacular ridge traverse to the summit.
-The shady North Buttress is best climbed in the summer and offers 5.8 climbing before … Read more
+The shady North Buttress is best climbed in the summer and offers 5.8 climbing … Read more

 Charlotte Dome via the South Face